Planet Money

 Planet Money is an American podcast and blog produced by NPR.
-Using "creative and entertaining" dialogue and narrative, Planet Money claims to be "The Economy Explained."
+Using "creative and entertaining" dialogue and narrative, Planet Money claims to be "The Economy Explained".

 History

 The podcast was created by Alex Blumberg and Adam Davidson after the success of "The Giant Pool of Money," an episode they recorded for This American Life.
-Planet Money was launched on September 6, 2008, to cover the financial crisis of 2007–08 in the wake of the federal takeover of Fannie Mae and Freddie Mac.
+Planet Money was launched on September 6, 2008, to cover the 2008 financial crisis in the wake of the federal takeover of Fannie Mae and Freddie Mac.
 In early 2020, Planet Money celebrated its 1000th episode, bringing back many former hosts and contributors to mark the occasion.

 Program

 The length of the podcasts ranges between 6–30 minutes.
 Planet Money uses abridged narratives to tackle popular, complex topics like American health care or insider trading.
 The format aims to make economic journalism approachable to audiences interested in learning more about popular economic issues, but who do not have an academic background in economics.
 The episodes are typically stand-alone.
 The interviewees or guests range from academic experts and business professionals to general members of the North American public.
 Providing listeners with primary source material, the podcast's hosts contribute contextual framing and commentary.
 Intimate stories are used as a leading thread and use commonplace language with entertaining plots to describe abstract or complex economic and political issues.
 This method translates political or economic topics, once historically dependent on academic language and higher education, to stories that engage the general public.
 This technique engages larger and/or younger audiences, while other audiences are attracted by their coverage of popular topics within North American culture.

-Planet Money also provides regular reports for Morning Edition and All Things Considered and occasional episodes for This American Life.
+Planet Money provides regular reports for Morning Edition and All Things Considered and occasional episodes for This American Life.
 Planet Money was the first to report the small print in the Emergency Economic Stabilization Act of 2008 that allowed deviation from the original Paulson plan.
 Senator Max Baucus praised the show's attempts to explain the financial crisis "in terms the average American starts to understand".
 Planet Money episodes have been incorporated into undergraduate microeconomics and macroeconomics courses at some universities.

 Planet Money was involved in an NPR series about the Wells Fargo account fraud scandal, which earned NPR a 2016 Peabody Award.
 The podcast also won best podcast at the 2015 RAIN Internet Radio Awards.

 External projects

+In 2012, Planet Money asked five economists (Dean Baker, Russ Roberts, Katherine Baicker, Luigi Zingales and Robert H. Frank) from across the spectrum to put together a "No-Brainer Economic Platform".
+The policies were: